about

 about me

-Jeremy Michael Reed is a writer, editor, and teacher.
-He holds a Ph.D. in English and Creative Writing from the University of Tennessee, where he received several fellowships, was awarded the top prizes in poetry and scholarly writing, founded multiple reading series, served as editor-in-chief of Grist: A Journal of the Literary Arts, and worked as Joy Harjo’s assistant.
+He holds a Ph.D. in English and Creative Writing from the University of Tennessee, where he received several fellowships, the top awards in poetry and scholarship, and worked as Joy Harjo’s research and teaching assistant.
+Before that, he received an M.A. in English from the University of Montana, and a B.A. in English, Spanish, and Humanities from Valparaiso University.

 a shorter bio: